 - 12% complain of hand pain at the end of a workday.

-- 34% claim a stressful work environment affects their sleep.
+- More than a third of workers claim a stressful work environment affects their sleep.

 - 50% of workers skip lunch due to an excessive workload.

-- 27% of employees say the effects of stress in the workplace cause depression.
+- 27% of employees say work-related stress causes depression.

 - Working more than 55 hours per week in a stressful job increases your likelihood of anxiety and depression.

-- 76% of US workers said workplace stress had affected their personal relationships.
+- 76% of US workers said workplace stress makes their relationships and personal life more difficult.

-- Workplace stress is blamed for sleep deprivation in 66% of employees.
+- Workplace stress caused sleep deprivation in 66% of employees.

 - 51% of employees feel “checked-out” at work.

 How Stressed Employees Handle Stress

 Stressed-out employees report they frequently skip lunch to combat stress stemming from a heavy workload.
 Workers suffer and quit their jobs when stress levels become overwhelming.